dra2020/rdapy/scripts/mmd/README.md

 # Multi-Member District (MMD) Scoring

-The scripts in this directory and the support code they use in the `rdapy` package are part of an experiment to figure out how to score multi-member districting plans with respect to the opportunity for minority representation.
+The scripts in this directory and the support code they use in the `rdapy` package are part of toolchain for exploring the implications for multi-member districts (MMDs) with respect to minority representation.
 This is a work in progress.

+The code here leverages the production district aggregation code with only slight modifications allowing you to experiment with different numbers of districts and different, homogeneous district magnitudes.

+By default, official CVAP data is used to characterize the opportunities for different minority groups to elect candidates of their choices in multi-member districts.
+That official data can be transformed into alternative datasets that have the same format--the same nominal demographic labels--but the values of which reflect assumptions based on modeling of group cohesion/fragmentation, crossover voting, and turnout.
+In other words, the demographic labels in the transformed data--e.g., "Black", "Hispanic", etc.--represent repurposable groups of voters who will vote as a bloc and potentially elect candidates of their choice.

 Note: "MMD" here refers to multi-member districts, not to be confused with majority-minority districts.

+This experiment really highlights that, when it comes to analytics, there are two distinct systems:

+* Two-party, single-member districts (SMDs) with first-past-the-post (FPTP) voting.
+* More parties with multi-member districts (MMDs) and (some form of) proportional representation (PR) voting.